raajrajnish/PYTHON_BOOK/Chapter 1 - Variables and Data Types.md

     ```

 Integers are commonly used for counting, indexing, and performing mathematical operations in Python.
 They are a fundamental data type that allows you to represent and work with whole numbers efficiently.

+**Section 2 Floats**

+Floats, short for floating-point numbers, are a data type in Python used to represent decimal numbers.
+They are used when more precision or fractional values are required.
+Here's an explanation of floats with some examples in Python:

+- **Declaring Floats**: Float values can be assigned to variables using the assignment operator (=).
+    ```
+    x = 3.14
+    y = -2.5
+    z = 0.0
+    ```
+- **Arithmetic Operations**: Floats support the same arithmetic operations as integers, including addition (+), subtraction (-), multiplication (*), division (/), and modulus (%).
+    ```
+    a = 3.14 + 1.5    # Addition: a becomes 4.64
+    b = 3.14 - 1.5    # Subtraction: b becomes 1.64
+    c = 3.14 * 2.0    # Multiplication: c becomes 6.28
+    d = 3.14 / 2.0    # Division: d becomes 1.57
+    e = 3.14 % 2.0    # Modulus: e becomes 1.14 (remainder of division)
+    ```
+- **Type Conversion**: Floats can be converted to integers using the int() function.
+This conversion truncates the decimal part and returns the whole number part.
+    ```
+    x = int(3.14)    # x becomes 3 (float to integer conversion)
+    y = int(5.99)    # y becomes 5 (float to integer conversion)
+    ```
+- **Float Precision**: Floats have a finite precision and may not always be exact.
+This is due to the nature of floating-point representation in computer systems.
+Therefore, it's important to be aware of potential precision issues when performing calculations with floats.
+    ```
+    a = 0.1 + 0.2
+    print(a)   # Output: 0.30000000000000004 (not exactly 0.3 due to precision limitations)
+    ```
+Floats are commonly used in scientific calculations, financial applications, and anywhere precise decimal values are required.
+They provide the flexibility to work with numbers that include fractional parts and allow for more precise calculations than integers.